 Prosecution of a gang from Manchester responsible for in excess of 100 dwelling burglaries in Cheshire.

 Defending a prominent local farmer prosecuted for serious animal cruelty offences and regulatory breaches.

 R v DG (Caernarfon Crown Court 2014)

-Successful defence of a 14 year old defendant charged with raping two young brothers.
+Successful defence of a 14-year-old defendant charged with raping two young brothers.

 Operation Gram (Chester Crown Court 2013)

 Successful prosecution of an Organised Crime Group of 16 defendants for conspiracy to supply cannabis in the Runcorn area.
-Including the arrest of a further layer of street dealers, this is Cheshire Police’s largest ever operation combatting the distribution of cannabis.
+Including the arrest of a further layer of street dealers, this was Cheshire Police’s largest ever operation combatting the distribution of cannabis.